p1nrojas/nuage-vns-inabox/README.md

 ##Caution!
 Use it under your own risk.
 Intended for PoCs and Labs

-#Create a Nuage VCS in a KVM Box
+#Createyour SD-WAN in a box (Nuage VNS)

 Hello there.
-Bored to create and recreate many times a dns/ntp/dhcp and Nuage VSP ( SDN controller ) servers for my demos.
+Bored to create and recreate many times my lab for SD-WAN using Nuage VNS ( SDN controller ) servers for my demos.
 I've created this playbook
 It would create a libvirt VMs and set bind, ntp and dhcp up in one of the servers.
 And Nuage VSD ( management ) and a couple of VCSs (control).

 ## Quick Start